samjulien/blog/_posts/2016-10-17-bad-login-experiences.markdown

 Logging in should be as easy as entering a password or, ideally, clicking a button.
 There shouldn't be too many steps and there also shouldn't be winding pathways to get to the login page itself.

 Auth0 offers [Passwordless login](https://auth0.com/passwordless) which is both safe and fast.
-It uses email, SMS, or Apple Touch ID to authenticate customers and moves them quickly into the site.
+It uses email or SMS to authenticate customers and moves them quickly into the site.
 By clicking on a magic link or using their fingerprint, users can fly past the login panel to enter the site.
 It's more intuitive and secure than a wall of login options all leading to different sites.

 ## Customers Will Leave if Logging On Requires Too Many Steps